 Vice President and Regional Director, U.S. Captive Management Services, AIG

 The collective knowledge of the member schools and staff is a valuable resource, and it’s exciting that edHEALTH is growing.

 I’ve worked with edHEALTH both at Wellesley College and at Lasell University and have witnessed its evolution.
 The attractive rates speak for themselves, and we appreciate the financial savings edHEALTH provides.
 Additionally, the collaborative environment affords participating institutions with added benefits and resources.

-Director of Human Resources, Lasell University
+Former Director of Human Resources, Lasell University

 Over the past six years, edHEALTH has generated significant faculty and staff healthcare cost savings, enabling colleges and universities to reallocate more money to the core business of education, while also keeping employees’ costs in check.
 Beyond cost savings, the edHEALTH population health initiatives improve care for employees and family members dealing with complex medical conditions.
 In addition to achieving attractive healthcare rates, edHEALTH began distributing dividends to member schools in April 2015, years sooner than expected.
 Now, with a growing number of participating schools, edHEALTH is poised for growth and has scaled up to serve educational institutions across the country.

 edHEALTH Chair and Executive Vice President Emeritus, Olin College of Engineering

 It’s a pleasure to be part of a forward-looking organization.

 edHEALTH is very innovative at finding ways to leverage data to find healthcare cost reduction solutions.
 We enjoy and value our partnership.

 Vice President, Clinical Services Account Relations, HCMS KnovaSolutions (dba Workpartners)